Clamp-on flow meters and Alicat portable flow meters

 Like most mass flow technologies, Alicat portable flow meters require flow of a single-phase fluid to provide accurate mass flow readings.
 The fluid also needs to be clean, as bubbles and particulates can get caught in the LFE and disrupt flow and readings.

 Alicat portable flow meters utilize gas properties to calculate accurate mass flow rates.
 These portable flow meters come pre-loaded with 98+ gases and a COMPOSER™ function for defining known gas mixes, and can be adjusted to flow different gases without the need for recalibration.
-There is also an anti-corrosive model, the MS-Series, available for processes with aggressive fluids that are incompatible with the standard model.
+There is also an anti-corrosive meter available for processes with aggressive fluids that are incompatible with the standard meter.

 If you are flowing a gas that is not pre-loaded, cannot be configured with the COMPOSER™ function, or that is incompatible with the wetted materials of the flow meter, a clamp-on portable flow meter may be a better option as it measures flow rate independently of fluid composition and without coming into contact with the flow.